-If you want to go vertical, the 3,632 meter Charleston Peak beckons not only with hiking trails but also ski areas.
-(After all, 'nevada' in Spanish means 'covered in snow.')
-And if stargazing is what you're after, the Great Basin National Park has plenty of comfortable spots under one of the darkest night skies in the United States.
+If you want to go vertical, the 11,000-foot Charleston Peak beckons not only with hiking trails but also ski areas.
+(After all, “nevada” in Spanish means “covered in snow.”)
+And if stargazing is what you're after, the Great Basin National Park has numerous comfortable spots under one of the darkest night skies in the United States.

-Big Bend of the Colorado State Recreation Area is perhaps the best equipped state-owned RV camping site in all of Nevada.
-The site has hookups for water, electricity, and sewer.
-Because the campsite is located on the shores of the Colorado River, RV campers have access to two miles of sandy shoreline and clear and cool water year round ideal for swimming, fishing and boating Big Bend also makes an ideal spot for a night or two to explore the Mojave Desert about 80 miles to the west.
+Put some miles on that Vegas RV rental and head to Big Bend of the Colorado State Recreation Area, perhaps the best equipped state-owned RV campground in Nevada.
+The campground has hookups for water, electricity, and sewer.
+Because the sites are near the banks of the Colorado River, RV campers have access to two miles of sandy shoreline and clear, cool water year-round, ideal for swimming, fishing, and boating.
+Big Bend also makes an ideal spot for a night or two to explore the Mojave Desert about 80 miles to the west.

 There's a gas station right on Needles Highway where the Big Bend of the Colorado is located.
-On the other hand, you have to take your Las Vegas RV rental across the border to Bullhead, Arizona about six miles south to get to the closest Walmart.
+On the other hand, you’ll have to cross the border to Bullhead, Arizona, a few miles south, to get to the closest retail stores.

-The Strip is to Las Vegas what the yellow brick road is to Emerald City; follow it and you won't get lost.
-And contrary to popular belief, this posh section of Las Vegas Boulevard doesn’t just lead to the craps table or the slot machines; it has forged its own path to history.
+The Strip is to Las Vegas what the yellow brick road is to Emerald City; follow it, and you won't get lost.
+And contrary to popular belief, this posh section of Las Vegas Boulevard doesn’t just lead to the craps table or the slot machines; it has forged its own path into history.
 The Las Vegas Strip itself has been designated an All-American Road in its own right.
-And if neon lights tickle you neon pink, it’s also a 4-mile scenic route at night.
+And if neon lights are your jam, it’s also a four-mile scenic route at night.

-More and more families take their camper rental in Las Vegas to enjoy the city’s many child-friendly entertainment options.
-The Natural History Museum, the Mandalay Bay Shark Reef Aquarium, the Streetmosphere at the Venetian, Madame Tussauds, the Ethel M Chocolate Factory, the Fremont Street Experience, tons of circus shows, and the garden maze, treehouse and sprinklers at the Children’s Park in the town square are but a few amusements to keep your children occupied.
+More and more families book camper rentals in Las Vegas to enjoy the city’s many child-friendly entertainment options.
+The Natural History Museum, the Mandalay Bay Shark Reef Aquarium, the Streetmosphere at the Venetian, Madame Tussauds, the Ethel M Chocolate Factory, the Fremont Street Experience, tons of circus shows, and the garden maze, treehouse, and sprinklers at the Children’s Park in the town square are just a few of the attractions that'll keep kids occupied.

-Sky's the limit when it comes to how much you should spend in Las Vegas by way of entertainment.
-But you don't have to part ways with your dollars in order to find suitable entertainment.
+Entertainment options abound in Las Vegas.
+But you don't have to part ways with your dollars to find suitable amusement.
 For art lovers, there's the Cosmopolitan of Las Vegas, the CityCenter with its public artworks, and the "Shards of Color" installation within Crystals.

-For retail therapy, there are plenty of places to say goodbye to your dollars, but if you want to sample flavors and shop for wares in one open-air space, the Grand Bazaar Shops across the street from Bellagio is well worth a look.
-The 1,000-strong Fountains of Bellagio itself deserves more than just a passing glance.
+For retail therapy, there are plenty of places to say goodbye to your cash, but if you want to sample flavors and shop for wares in one open-air space, the Grand Bazaar Shops across the street from the Bellagio is well worth a look.
+The 1,000-strong Fountains of Bellagio deserves more than just a passing glance.
 And you don’t even have to feel guilty looking at jets of water making a spectacle of themselves.
-Most of the water use by the Las Vegas Strip is returned to Lake Mead where a variety of water-based adventures awaits.
+Most of the water used by the Las Vegas Strip is returned to Lake Mead, where a variety of water-based adventures awaits.

-Search for an RV in Las Vegas and choose your own own adventure!
+Search for an RV in Las Vegas and choose your own adventure.